 From Trash Incineration to Zero Waste in Maryland

 How communities across Maryland handle their solid waste has enormous impacts on local air quality, municipal budgets, and contributions to climate change.
 Both landfills and incinerators contribute greenhouse gases to the atmosphere, and incinerators emit toxins that contribute to cancer and more diseases in surrounding communities.
 But alternatives to landfilling and incineration, like composting and source reduction, can reduce costs, create more local jobs, reduce air pollution, and even sequester carbon.
-In Maryland's 2020 legislative session, we focused on a set of bills to stop incentivizing trash incineration, and start promoting composting.
-This letter, signed by 60 Maryland-based organizations, explains why.

 - Fighting Climate Change with Food Waste in Baltimore - featuring Mundea